deliveroo/determinator/examples/determinator-rails/README.md

 ### `config/application.rb`

 Ensure you've required the job runner backend appropriate for your set up.
 Routemaster Drain currently supports Sidekiq and Resque.

-### `config/sidekiq.yml`

-This example uses Sidekiq as the background processor, ensure you've set it up correctly for notifications to cache in the background.